 If you have not paid all required fees to the National Visa Center, please be prepared to pay these fees on the day of your interview.
-All fees may be paid in either U.S. dollars or the Lebanese pound equivalent.
+All fees must be paid in fresh U.S. dollars.
 We accept cash only.
 Please note that if you are found ineligible to receive a visa, the application fee cannot be refunded.
 A complete list of fees can be found here.

 Do not make travel plans outside of Lebanon

 If your visa is approved, we will keep your passport at the embassy while we prepare your immigration packet and print a visa for your passport.
-You will need to return to the embassy to pick up your passport.
-If you have to travel within Lebanon while your passport is still with us, please make sure you have a valid picture ID other than your passport.
+You will need to pick up your passport from the SLS delivery courier service office, after you receive an SMS from them.

 A consular officer can make a decision on a visa application only after reviewing the formal application and interviewing the applicant.
 There is no guarantee that you will receive a visa.
 Do not sell your house, car or property, resign from your job or make non-refundable flight or other travel arrangements until you have received your immigrant visa.

 Sometimes a consular officer is unable to make a decision on a visa application because he/she needs to review additional documents or the case requires further administrative processing.
 When additional documents are requested, the consular officer will give you a refusal letter that asks you to submit additional documents.
 The letter will include instructions on how to send those documents to the embassy.